w3ctag/encryption-finding/README.md

-# TAG Statement of Support for Strong Encryption
+# TAG Statement on End-to-End Encryption on the Web

 This repo was used to develop https://w3ctag.github.io/encryption-finding/.